 How are payments made?

-By credit card.
+By credit or debit card.

 Can I pay month by month?